NoteGio/openrelay/docs/source/topics/usage.rst

 -------------

-In addition to the JSON format from the 0x Standard Relayer API, OpenRelay supports a binary format which uses less bandwidth and hash shorter processing times.
+In addition to the JSON format from the 0x Standard Relayer API, OpenRelay supports a binary format which uses less bandwidth and has shorter processing times.
 That binary format consists of:

     ============ ========== ========================== =========